richemslie/galvanise_zero/readme.md

 Some game types which would be interesting to try:

-* non-zero sum board games (such as non zero sum variant of Skirmish)
+* non-zero sum games (such as the non zero sum variant of Skirmish)
 * multiplayer games (games with > 2 players)
 * games that are not easily represented as a 2D array of channels
 * simultaneous games